anakic/querystorm-docs/SQL/custom_tabular.md

 select
 	*
 from
-	transactions tr
+	transactions tran
-	inner join GetExchangeData ged on
+	inner join GetExchangeData exchage on
-		ged.date = tr.date
+		exchage.date = tran.date
-		and ged.baseCurrency = tr.baseCurrency
+		and exchage.baseCurrency = tran.baseCurrency
-		and get.symbols = tr.exchangeCurrencies
+		and exchage.symbols = tran.exchangeCurrencies
 ```
 !!!
 Note
-	QueryStorm's SQLite parser doesn't support this syntax so it shows false error squiggles, but the query will work just fine if you run it.
+	The query works exactly the same as the previous one, only the syntax is different.

 ## Caching
 Caching is important when table joins are at play.
 We don't want to repeatedly hit a web service in the background if the function is called multiple times with the same parameters.
 That's why table-valued function results are cached so that multiple calls **with the same arguments** only execute the table-valued function once and the result is cached and reused.

-The **caching scope is per-execution**, meaning that if a join results in multiple executions of the function with the same parameters, the function is only executed once, but if you run the query again it will indeed execute table-valued functions again.
+The **caching scope is per-execution**, meaning that if a join results in multiple executions of the function with the same parameters, the function is only executed once, but if you run the query again it will be re-executed.